khoale-groove/how-to-optimization-react-native/documentation.md

 #### 1.1.
 Remove all console.log statements

-We use console to debug a mobile app in development environment.
+We used console to debug a mobile app in development environment.
 After that, we have to remove for performing the app in production.

 - use **lint code** to detect all statements
 - use babel plugins to remove all statements from production such as `babel-plugin-transform-remove-console`